Welcome to a series of meetings dedicated to Klezmer music!

 Prior knowledge

 No prior knowledge about the subject is needed.
-The course welcomes both former and new participants.
+This course is open to anyone interested in fashion, art, or cultural history.
+Suitable both for returning as well as new participants.

 Course material